Philip II, Metropolitan of Moscow: Biography

-Eleven years later, Philip was made hegumen (abbot) of the monastery.
-During his term in office, they constructed two cathedrals, a brick-yard, many water-mills and storehouses, and a network of canals connecting 72 lakes.
+11 years later, Philip was made hegumen (abbot) of the monastery.
+During his term in office, the monks constructed two cathedrals, a brickyard, many water-mills and storehouses, and a network of canals connecting 72 lakes.
 It is said that Philip took part in all these toils together with other monks.
 As a result, the monastery experienced a spiritual revival.
-He also adopted a new monastic Rule (Typicon) for the community.
+He also adopted a new monastic rule (typicon) for the community.
 Most of Philip's projects in Solovki survive to this day.

 The tsar heard about the indefatigable monk and asked him to fill the vacant metropolitan see of Moscow.
-Philip agreed on condition that Ivan would abolish Oprichnina.
-On 25 June 1566 Philip was consecrated a bishop and enthroned as Metropolitan of Moscow and all Russia.
+Philip agreed on condition that Ivan would abolish the oprichnina.
+On 25 July 1566 Philip was consecrated a bishop and enthroned as Metropolitan of Moscow and all Russia.

-After only two years, however, Ivan the Terrible persisted with committing murders under the aegis of Oprichnina.
-During Great Lent, on the Sunday of the Veneration of the Cross, 2 March 1568, when the Tsar came to the cathedral for Divine Liturgy, Philip refused to bless him and publicly rebuked him for the ongoing massacre.
+After only two years, however, Ivan the Terrible persisted with committing murders under the aegis of the oprichnina.
+During the Great Lent, on the Sunday of the Veneration of the Cross, 2 March 1568, when the Tsar came to the cathedral for Divine Liturgy, Philip refused to bless him and publicly rebuked him for the ongoing massacre.
 The Massacre of Novgorod ensued, and Philip's condemnation followed.

 Ivan eventually deposed Philip from office by raising incredible charges of sorcery and dissolute living.
-Philip was arrested during Liturgy at the Cathedral of Dormition and imprisoned in a dingy cell of the Theophany (Bogoiavlenskii) Monastery, fettered with chains, with a heavy collar around his neck, and was deprived of food for a few days in succession.
+Philip was arrested during Liturgy at the Cathedral of Dormition and imprisoned in a dingy cell of the Epiphany Monastery, fettered with chains, with a heavy collar around his neck, and was deprived of food for a few days in succession.
 Then he was transferred and immured at the Monastery of the Fathers (Otroch Monastery) at Tver.
 In November 1568, the tsar summoned the Holy Synod, which had Philip deposed.
-A year later, on 23 December 1569, he was strangled by the Tsar's minion, Malyuta Skuratov at Otroch, two days before Christmas.
+A year later, on 23 December 1569, he was strangled by the tsar's minion, Malyuta Skuratov at Otroch, two days before Christmas.
 As if aware of his approaching death, Philip had asked to receive Holy Communion three days earlier.

-Commemoration as a saint
+Commemoration

 After his martyrdom, monks from Solovki Monastery asked for permission to transfer the body of St. Philip to their monastery.
 When they opened up the tomb they found the body of the hierarch was incorrupt, and various healings began to be reported.
 The transfer of his remains from Tver to the Solovki Monastery took place in 1590.

 In 1652, Patriarch Nikon persuaded Tsar Alexis to bring Philip's relics to Moscow, where he was glorified (proclaimed a saint) later that same year.
 His memory is celebrated three times a year: